kanglicheng/code-school/react/projects/bench_bnb/bench_bnb_ii.md

 ### Benches Reducer
 In this step, we're going to create a reducer that manages the `benches` section of our application state.

-* Create a file, `reducers/benches_reducer.js` that exports a `BenchesReducer` function.
+* Create a file, `reducers/benches_reducer.js` that exports a `benchesReducer` function.

-Let's start by just setting up our `BenchesReducer` to return its default state:
+Let's start by just setting up our `benchesReducer` to return its default state:
 Remember to use `Object.freeze` to prevent the state from being mutated.

-Have your `BenchesReducer` update the `benches` in your state when it receives the `RECEIVE_BENCHES` action.
+Have your `benchesReducer` update the `benches` in your state when it receives the `RECEIVE_BENCHES` action.
 Your reducer should look like this:

 ```js